aws-samples/serverless-patterns/awstransfer-s3-sam/README.md

 # Bidirectional selective file transfer between remote SFTP server and Amazon S3 using AWS Transfer Family Connector

-This pattern shows how to setup an AWS Transfer Family SFTP connector to list files from the remote server and transfer specific file to Amazon S3 bucket.
-You can also transfer specific file from Amazon S3 bucket to the remote SFTP Server.
+This pattern shows how to setup an AWS Transfer Family SFTP connector to list files from the remote server and transfer specific files to Amazon S3 bucket.
+You can also transfer specific files from Amazon S3 bucket to the remote SFTP server.

 Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/awstransfer-s3-sam.